 Tip 143.
-Don’t go alone to remote locations even in the daytime.
-Seeing ancient ruins or waterfalls off the beaten path is a real joy as I found standing alone at the Boer War Memorial in a vacant park in Johannesburg.
-However, it is not a great idea, as you have no back-up when traveling alone so when in doubt, take a reliable local guide.
+Don’t go alone to remote places even in the daytime.
+Seeing ancient ruins or waterfalls off the beaten path is a real joy.
+I found that out alone at the Boer War Memorial in a vacant park in Johannesburg.
+However, it is not a great idea, as you have no back-up.
+So if traveling alone and in doubt, take a reliable local guide.

 Tip 144.
 Limit walking around alone at night.
 If you really want to do so, be careful.
-Check with women that work at your hotel or B&B to see if there are areas to avoid and what they do themselves.
+Check with women that work at your hotel or B&B. See if there are areas to avoid and what they do themselves.

 Tip 145.
-Staying in a crowd is usually the best protection.
+Staying in a crowd is usually the best way to be safe”r”.

 Tip 147.
-Plan a time of day to text, phone or email a friend or relative to check-in with while traveling.
+Plan a time of day to text, phone or email a friend or relative to check-in with while away.

 Tip 148.
-Have a plan to obtain emergency funds.
+Have a plan to get emergency cash.
 If banks are closed, your hotel will generally give cash advances against a credit card.
-I have found debit cards to be used as easily as traditional credit cards but not necessarily with cash back.
+I have found debit cards to be used as easily as credit cards but not necessarily with cash back.

-The Washington Post reported the story of a local art gallery owner detained in Serbia.
+The Washington Post had the story of a local art gallery owner detained in Serbia.
 Border officials raised questions about customs or other fees they argued were due on paintings in transit to an exhibit.
-Of course, this happened on a weekend when reaching a bank or routine contact would be more challenging, especially across time zones.
+Of course, this happened on a weekend when reaching a bank or routine contact would be hard.

-Expect the unexpected.
-Take emergency contact information specifically to get cash in case of a misadventure.
+So do expect the unexpected.
+Take emergency contact information to get cash in case of a misadventure.

-● Before takeoff, look at the safety instructions even if you are a veteran flyer since each aircraft can vary on how to operate exits.
+● Before takeoff, look at the safety instructions even if you are a veteran flyer.
+Why?
+Each aircraft can vary on how to operate exits.

 ● Recognize the importance of moving as quickly as possible.